-As the data shows, antitrust was rarely discussed in Supreme Court nomination hearings until the rejection of Robert Bork by a 58-42 vote in October 1987.
-During the nomination process, Bork was extensively challenged on his antitrust views, which many senators saw as dangerous and extreme.
+As the data show, antitrust was rarely discussed in Supreme Court nomination hearings until the rejection of Robert Bork by a 58-42 vote in October 1987.
+During his nomination process, Bork was extensively challenged on his antitrust views, which many senators saw as dangerous and extreme.
 For example, Democratic Senator Metzenbaum from Ohio repeatedly rejected Bork’s views of antitrust enforcement.

 I am concerned, Judge, as to what assurance can you give us that the antitrust laws will be enforced and consumers protected if you should become a member of the Supreme Court? (…) [t]he fact is, you would accept total concentration of economic power in just a couple of companies, maybe three, depending upon which day you were writing, and I am not questioning that point.
 But the point that bothers me is, competition is so vital to this free enterprise system, as I said earlier, and if we were to follow your line of reasoning there will not be any competition in this country because two companies will not effectively compete against each other.
 It will sort of be a laissez-faire approach where they will let each do their own thing.

 Bork also received strong pushback from Republican Senator Specter from Pennsylvania for his apparent disregard of Congressional intent to ensure strong enforcement of the antitrust laws.
 Bork was ultimately rejected by a bipartisan majority.
-While antitrust was not the main reason for his rejection—his role in the Watergate investigation and his views on abortion played a more important part—antitrust was covered at length and contributed to his depiction as an ideological extremist.
-It is telling that Senators picked on antitrust as one of the leading topics to push against Bork’s nomination, suggesting that even during the height of the Reagan Presidency, greatly weakening antitrust enforcement was not popular.
+While antitrust was not the main reason for his rejection—his participation in the Watergate investigation and his views on abortion played a more important role—antitrust was covered at length and contributed to his depiction as an ideological extremist.
+It is telling that senators picked antitrust as one of the leading topics to challenge Bork’s nomination, suggesting that even during the height of the Reagan presidency, greatly weakening antitrust enforcement was not popular.

 After Bork, antitrust enforcement was a (minor) topic in all judicial nominations.
-The same pattern found in presidential and Congressional documents, however, remains: whenever antitrust enforcement was mentioned, the mention was positive, and mentions to monopoly were always negative.
+The same pattern found in presidential and Congressional documents, however, appears: whenever antitrust enforcement was mentioned, the reference was positive, and mentions to monopoly were always negative.
 With few exceptions, most nominees affirmed that they have never carefully analyzed antitrust law nor hold strong opinions on it, evading most direct questions.
-A good example is Justice Scalia’s answer to a question by Senator Thurmond of South Carolina on whether Courts were correctly considering economic analysis in antitrust law:
+A good example is Justice Scalia’s answer to a question by Senator Thurmond of South Carolina on whether courts were correctly considering economic analysis in antitrust law:

 Senator, antitrust law has never been one of my fields.
 Indeed, in law school, I never understood it.
 I later found out, in reading the writings of those who now do understand it, that I should not have understood it because it did not make any sense then.
 As to whether the Court has—so I really am in no position.
 All I can tell you is hearsay, Senator, from those who follow the field.
 I do understand that the rules have changed in recent years, and that the Court is applying the principles and the data that economists have accumulated over the years regarding the sensible application of the antitrust laws.
 But I have not had a single antitrust case since I have been on the D.C.
 Circuit.
 And I have not complained about that, either.